Kamala-Facts-Team/kamala_facts_2_frontend/README.md

 # Kamala Facts 2

-This second version of Kamala Facts is currently built using a Rails API and a react frontend.
+This second version of Kamala Facts is currently built using a Algolia API and a react frontend.

 ## Rails API:
 https://kamala-facts-2-backend.herokuapp.com/api/v1/myths